snares-of-derecho/snares-of-derecho/README.md

 <img src="kyojuro throwing stamp.gif"> <img src="kotetsu and muichiro stamp 1.gif"> <img src="haganezuka stamp 1.gif">

-*(Note; if you like any of these stamps on my repository, I made them and you're free to take them.
-I'll have a rentry with all of the stamps I've been making pretty soon.
-Feel free to credit by linking my Github but it's really not necessary whatsoever.)*
+*Note; if you like any of these stamps on my repository, I made them and you're free to take them from [/penance-cant-absolve-your-sin](https://rentry.co/penance-cant-absolve-your-sin) where I store them for the public to use.*

 ![](https://komarev.com/ghpvc/?username=snares-of-derecho&color=91e180&style=plastic&label=MISSING+PEOPLE)